Luggage transport in the Packraft

 The TiZip is highly resistant to damage caused by dirt, but will require more care.
 Avoid unnecessary contact with sand when open.
 Flash with water or toothbrush before opening.
 The zipper must be dried well after use.
 It must not stay wet for longer than 48h (especially packed up).
-Otherwise it may lead to mold, which can damage the coating of the zipper and cause leakage.
+Otherwise it may lead to mold, which can damage the coating (hydrolysis) of the zipper and cause leakage, which is not covered by warranty.
 However, if you pay attention to this, the system enjoys a very long service life.*

 3. Roll Top Closure (RTC)

 With RTC opening (and closing) of the tube is done by a special roll top closure.
 The specially developed technology uses special materials to ensure that the roll closure is reliably sealed and thus enables even extended tours without any loss of pressure!
 The RTC is not comparable with the usual roll fasteners of simple luggage bags!
 As with the ISS, the entire interior space can be used for luggage transport.
 The weight difference between the Nano RTC and the Nano SL without RTC is 167g.

 Currently available boats with RTC: Anfibio Nano RTC